-To make sure you have chosen a suitable course, and to ensure we keep you on your toes and under enough pressure to achieve to the best of your ability, you can expect close monitoring by your Sixth Form Team of the following:
+To make sure you have chosen a suitable course, and to ensure appropriate progress and attainment, you can expect close monitoring, by your Sixth Form Team of the following:

 - Marks awarded for work done in class and at home. - A regular assessment of engagement, attainment and effort. - Regular assessment of your ability to meet deadlines and submit work of an appropriate quality. - Regular analysis of your attendance and punctuality at lessons and to school, and your ability to meet work deadlines. - Causes for concern raised by teachers. - Your contribution to Sixth Form and school life, and your preparation and planning for when you leave school. - Targets discussed and set to improve your performance.
-Monitoring your academic progress will also form part of your tutor sessions and throughout the year, you will attend one-to-one sessions with your tutor to discuss progress, set targets and devise a personal programme of monitoring, if necessary.
+Monitoring your academic progress will also form part of your tutor sessions and throughout the year.